deepakajay/covid-tracker/README.md

-This is covid tracker application where users can view covid details of each country, build using react js and chartjs https://deepakajay.github.io/covid-tracker/
+Covid tracker application where users can view covid details of each country, build using react js and chartjs https://deepakajay.github.io/covid-tracker/